trothr/ductwork/src/xmitmsgx/README.md

 # xmitmsgx

+									<
-This folder has a subset of components needed from the XMITMSGX project.
+This folder has a subset of components from the XMITMSGX project needed for *this* project.

 ## xmitmsgx subset